CONTENTS

 Edith Nellie TOY (b.
 1899) married Cyril Albert Edward LAVER on 11th July 1921 in The Register Office, Bristol.
 Cyril was born on 3rd April 1902 in Hambrook, Winterbourne, Gloucestershire and was the son of Sam LAVER and Emma STACEY.
 For more information about Cyril and Edith please see my LAVER Family of North Cadbury and Bristol page.

-Ivy Doris TOY (b.
-1910) married Allen Richard Thomas DREW on 3rd March 1935 in St Werburgh, Bristol.
-Allen was born in Wales in 1911 and was the son of Thomas Allen William DREW and Harriett BROWN.
+Ivy Phyllis TOY (b.
+1910) was born Ivy Doris TOY and is shown as such in the 1911 census, however when she was baptised on 28th August 1912 in St Werburgh she was given the name Ivy Phyllis, and this was the name she used from then on.
+She married Allen Richard Thomas DREW on 3rd March 1935 in St Werburgh, Bristol.
+Allen was born in Wales on 15th June 1911 and was the son of Thomas Allen William DREW and Harriett BROWN.
 He served in the Somerset Light Infantry and he and Ivy had two sons together - Allen and Philip.
 The family later moved to Sussex.